 If this is your first visit to my personal site, WELCOME

 To everyone..... thank you for visiting my web site

 Webmaster: Rowland Stevens. email: email@example.com (623) 215 8564

 I am no longer the Scale director of WEST VALLEY R/C MARINERS; (A link to the club's web site is in the left index.
 So, I have converted this site of mine back to my personal boat site, where I can report on that R/C stuff which interest me.
 And will try to keep this site current on the Scale doings of the Club.

 JACK DAVID, the founder of the West Valley RC Mariners, offered to take on the position of Scale Director for WVRCM; and I was very happy that he would be happy to do that.
 So Jack, with his experience in founding the club is now the SCALE DIRECTOR OF WVRCM.

 Great news.
 The reconstruction of the lake is finished and you can now walk directly west along side the lake between it and the condos that used to border the lake before the wall was extended into the lake.

-The monthly meeting for November 2017 will be held at the lake on November 4 at 10:00 at the east end of the lake.
+The monthly meeting will be held at the lake on December2, 2017 at 10:00 at the east end of the lake.

 Here is my latest project.
 A partially complete " USN Yancey AKA-93 hull on which I served as boat group commander.
 Dimensions all check out.
 Few more coats and will be ready to create fiberglass mold.